 Melbourne Law School Mentor Program

-The Melbourne Law School Mentor Program provides an invaluable opportunity for students to develop a supportive relationship with an experienced professional.
+The Melbourne Law School Mentor Program provides an invaluable opportunity for students to develop a supportive relationship with an experienced law professional.

 The program is designed to motivate and encourage students and, provide them with a sense of direction for their career paths.

 Mentors are drawn from the legal profession and beyond, reflecting the diverse interests of our students.
-Mentors participating in the program include senior representatives of the legal, corporate, government and community sectors.
+They are senior representatives of the legal, corporate, government and community sectors.
 Mentors are volunteers and are typically University of Melbourne alumni.